Kamov Ka-32: Ka-32AM

-Ka-32AO
+Ka-32A-O

 Early model designation: Ka-32A-O. Often incorrectly designated as Ka-32A0.
 Modification of the Ka-32T helicopter in order to meet certification requirements.
 The helicopter is equipped with certified TV3-117VMA main engines (TV3-117VMA series 02).
 Additionally installed: an ATC transponder and a heat-resistant shockproof tape recorder.
 Titanium sheet protection is installed under the main and auxiliary engines.
 The helicopter's electrical systems are divided into starboard and left-hand systems.
 The external suspension system is additionally equipped with an emergency release mechanism.
 Color markings are applied to the instrument scales in the cockpit.
 The helicopter is certified by the AR IAC and has a limited category type certificate for the carriage of cargo, provided that visual flights are performed during the day.
 The letter "O" in the helicopter designation comes from the category designation.

 Ka-32K

 The helicopter is a specialized version of the Ka-32T for performing complex construction and installation work ("flying crane").
 This modification is distinguished by an additional semi-retractable operator's cabin, located in the rear part of the fuselage.
 The helicopter is equipped with a fundamentally new fly-by-wire control system (FDCS), allowing piloting from both the main pilot's cabin and the additional operator's cabin.
 There is an automatic system for damping vibrations of the cable with a load on the external sling and a system for automatically maintaining a constant angle of the tensioned cable connected to the load located on the ground.
 To monitor the load, the helicopter is equipped with a television system, which consists of two television cameras: a movable one in the longitudinal plane, installed under the tail unit, and a fixed one, placed vertically inside the fuselage near the external sling cable.
 Both television cameras have adjustable diaphragms and focal lengths.
 In the pilot's cabin there are two television screens: one for the helicopter commander and one for the second pilot.
 Each TV screen can display an image from any of the TV cameras.
 One prototype of this modification of the helicopter was built.
-The first flight took place on December 28, 1991.
+The first flight took place on 28 December 1991.
 The helicopter was first shown at the aerospace exhibition in Berlin in 1992.